 THEN HUMAN FEEDBACK MAKES IT WORSE

 That tone is the smell.
-It's why even a beautifully written ChatGPT response feels weirdly empty — the writing has been optimized to never offend, and writing that never offends rarely says anything either.
+It's why even a beautifully written ChatGPT response feels weirdly empty.
+The writing has been optimized to never offend, and writing that never offends rarely says anything either.

 THE WRITER'S TRICK NEVER FIRES